-Our network of academics, scholars and art-world professionals will guide participants in deciding which career and organisation is best for them, as well as providing advice to entrepreneurs who want to set up their own business.
+Throughout, our network of professionals, academics and scholars can help participants take ownership of their cultural leadership development and goals, and guide them in career choices, as well as provide advice for entrepreneurs who want to set up their own business.

 Language of instruction

 Minimum Requirements Bachelor of Arts degree or equivalent

 Proficiency in English

 At least five years’ work experience after BA